 - Always slow down in gusty crosswinds.
-This will allow you much better control. - Drive slowly onto curbs and, if possible, at a right angle.
+This will allow you much better control. - ▶ Drive slowly onto curbs and, if possible, at a right angle.
 Avoid driving onto high, sharp-edged objects and other road hazards.
-Failure to do so can lead to severe tire damage such as a tire burst. - Drive slowly when passing over bumps or travelling on a bumpy road.
-Otherwise, the impact could cause severe damage to the tires and/or wheels. - When parking on a hill, turn the front wheels until they touch the curb so that the vehicle will not roll.
+Failure to do so can lead to severe tire damage such as a tire burst.

+Drive slowly when passing over bumps or travelling on a bumpy road.
+Otherwise the impact could cause severe damage to the tires and/or wheels.

+► When parking on a hill, turn the front wheels until they touch the curb so that the vehicle will not roll.
 Apply the parking brake, and place the transmission in "P" (automatic) or in first or reverse (manual).
 If necessary, block the wheels.

-Washing your vehicle or driving through deep water may get the brakes wet.
+▶ Washing your vehicle or driving through deep water may get the brakes wet.
 To see whether they are wet, check that there is no traffic near you, and then press the pedal lightly.
 If you do not feel a normal braking force, the brakes are probably wet.
 To dry them, drive the vehicle cautiously while lightly pressing the brake pedal with the parking brake applied.
 If they still do not work safely, pull to the side of the road and call a Toyota dealer for assistance.

-- Before driving off, make sure that the parking brake is fully released and the parking brake reminder light is off. - Do not leave your vehicle unattended while the engine is running. - Do not rest your foot on the brake pedal while driving.
-It can cause dangerous overheating, needless wear, and poor fuel economy.
+- ▶Before driving off, make sure that the parking brake is fully released and the parking brake reminder light is off. - Do not leave your vehicle unattended while the engine is running. - Do not rest your foot on the brake pedal while driving.
+It can cause dangerous overheating, needless wear, and poor fuel economy. - To drive down a long or steep hill, reduce your speed and downshift.
+Remember, if you ride the brakes excessively, they may overheat and not work properly.

 - Be careful when accelerating, upshifting, downshifting or braking on a slippery surface.
-Sudden acceleration or engine braking, could cause the vehicle to spin or skid. - Do not drive in excess of the speed limit.
+Sudden acceleration or engine braking, could cause the vehicle to skid or spin. - Do not drive in excess of the speed limit.
 Even if the legal speed limit permits it, do not drive over 140 km/h (85 mph) unless your vehicle has high-speed capability tires.
 Driving over 140 km/h (85 mph) may result in tire failure, loss of control and possible injury.
 Be sure to consult a tire dealer to determine whether the tires on your vehicle are high-speed capability tires or not before driving at such speeds. - Do not continue normal driving when the brakes are wet.
 If they are wet, your vehicle will require a longer stopping distance, and it may pull to one side when the brakes are applied.
 Also, the parking brake will not hold the vehicle securely.